Service & Annexation Agreements

 - Are Service and Annexation Agreements required for all development outside the city and inside the Urban Growth Boundary?

 Yes, with the exception of developments that meet the definitions of the Intergovernmental Agreement for minor developments that are not connecting to municipal facilities.
-The agreement generally describes single family or duplex development on a lot of record that existed prior to August 14, 1998, or expansions up to 25% for commercial, institutional, or industrial developments that do not make new connection to any municipal facility.
+The agreement generally describes single-family or duplex development on a lot of records that existed prior to August 14, 1998, or expansions up to 25% for commercial, institutional, or industrial developments that do not make new connections to any municipal facility.

 - Will the Service and Annexation Agreement be effective immediately upon signature and filing?